prebid/prebid.github.io/prebid-server/pbs-modules/ortb2-blocking.md

 ### Account-Level Config

-The basic form of the account config is:
+Here's a general template for the account config:
 ```
 {
-  "config": {
     "hooks": {
       "modules": {
         "ortb2-blocking": {   // start of this module's config